Single-Family Rental Inspection Program

 When deficiencies are recorded, the landlord must correct the deficiencies and request a new inspection.
 IT IS THE RESPONSIBILITY OF THE LANDLORD TO CALL FOR A NEW INSPECTION WHEN ALL VIOLATIONS HAVE BEEN CORRECTED.
 A fee may be charged if there has not been a good faith attempt to correct all of the problems with the unit.

-In some cases, when the deficiencies are found to be minor and do not affect the safety of the occupants, the landlord may request a 60 day Courtesy Certificate of Occupancy.
+In some cases, when the deficiencies are found to be minor and do not affect the safety of the occupants, the landlord may request a temporary Certificate of Occupancy for up to 60 days.
 If granted, pending repairs must be completed and inspected by the expiration date.
 The landlord must request a new inspection by calling the Building Inspection Department at 817-427-6300.
 IT IS THE RESPONSIBILITY OF THE LANDLORD TO CALL FOR A NEW INSPECTION WHEN ALL VIOLATIONS HAVE BEEN CORRECTED.

 Please note that a C.O. may not be issued if the owner of the rental dwelling unit has unpaid fines or liens attached to the property in favor of the City of North Richland Hills.
 Outstanding liens can be paid at the City of North Richland Hills City Hall.
 To avoid the inconvenience of postponing occupancy of a rental unit, landlords should resolve all property liens in a timely manner.